 Used to be able to rough figure how much you would spend before you left the house, but not anymore.

 I have a family of 5, and have learned a lot of strategies over the years.
 Probably the one that is most helpful in regard to groceries is making a lot of casseroles, and ground beef recipes.
 I also try to have eggs or omelets one night on the weekend.
-Not only is that easy to make and nutritious, but it's much less costly than meat.
-The added advantage of casseroles is that you can freeze the leftovers and have an easy supper ready some night in the future.

 Kelly, are you near a Trader Joe's in New Hampshire?
 I know that there are some in the Boston area.
 They have some very good deals, especially on produce.
 I also like to buy meats, cheese and canned goods at Costco and plan ahead.
 This is only a good deal if you get stuff you would buy anyways and avoid the frozen convenience foods and snacky stuff.
 I usually get home and prep meals: cut meat up for meals and freeze them, freeze cheese in usable packets (I get shredded as it is even cheaper than the big block), etc.